Published on

 4. Don’t ‘just wait and keep an eye on it’

 The truth is we are born with all of our teeth and once they erupt, it’s a downhill journey for them.
 Whilst taking good care of your oral health, considering your diet and regular appointments will certainly help you keep healthy and natural teeth for longer, you will at some point inevitably develop problems.
 If you or your dentist does spot something that needs fixing, do so quickly.
-Teeth will not repair themselves and a small filling that could easily be repaired using composite bonding at minimal cost, will just deteriorate over time and will result in more complex and costly dental treatment.
+Teeth will not repair themselves and a small filling that could easily be repaired using composite bonding at minimal cost will just deteriorate over time and will result in more complex and costly dental treatment.

 5. NHS dentist or Private dentist?

 With 9 out of 10 NHS dentists not accepting NHS patients and massive waiting lists and restrictive treatment options available under the NHS, it may be time to consider the benefits of opting for a private dentist.
-Whilst affordability may be an issue for some people, delaying your regular dental check up could be a false economy if your oral hygiene deteriorates and small dental problems are allowed to become big issues.
+Whilst affordability may be an issue for some people, delaying your regular dental check-up could be a false economy if your oral hygiene deteriorates and small dental problems are allowed to become big issues.
 Many dentists now offer dental plans that allow you to spread the cost of your dental essentials each month.
-These often include access to emergency dentist appointments at the weekend and have an element of worldwide dental cover too.
+These often include access to emergency dentist appointments at the weekend and have an element of worldwide dental coverage too.

 6. Look out for dentist special offers